 The territorial Brigade (police office):

-Kingpin, it performs all the missions of the Royal Gendarmerie.
+Kingpin, it performs all the missions of the Gendarmerie Royale.
 It is commanded by a non-commissioned officer who commanded fifteen elements.
 There is an average of three to four brigades in a territorial company.

 - The Gendarmerie Mobile: